Haipeng-Chen/RL4IM-Contingency/README.md

 ```
 All the default environment and method-related parameters are stored in `src/tasks/config`.
 You can set params after `with`.

 2. Alternatively, you may batch run jobs using `sh multi_run.sh`.
-Example settings in the paper are specified there which could be used to quickly reproduce the results.
+Example settings in the paper are specified there which could be used to reproduce the results.

 3. Or run with Docker on GPU `0`, for example: